STAND. COM. REP. NO. 246

 Thirty-Second State Legislature

 State of Hawaii

-Your Committees on Energy & Environmental Protection and Transportation, to which was referred H.B.
-No. 552 entitled:
+Your Committee on Labor & Government Operations, to which was referred H.B.
+No. 551 entitled:

-As affirmed by the records of votes of the members of your Committees on Energy & Environmental Protection and Transportation that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 552, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 552, H.D.
+As affirmed by the record of votes of the members of your Committee on Labor & Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 551, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 551, H.D.
 1, and be referred to your Committee on Consumer Protection & Commerce.

 Respectfully submitted on behalf of the members of the Committee on Labor & Government Operations,